 ABOUT THE ARTISTS:

-Indira Allegra is a recipient of the Oakland Individual Artist (2015) and Queer Cultural Center grants (2014) and has been honored with the Jackson Literary Award (2014), Lambda Literary Fellowship (2012) and Windgate Craft Fellowship (2015).
-Allegra’s commissions include works for the SFMOMA, de Young Museum, The Wattis Institute, SFJAZZ Poetry Festival, the City of Oakland and the National Queer Arts Festival.
-Her time-based works have screened at festivals such as MIX NYC (2013), Perlen Hannover LGBT Festival (2010), Bologna Lesbian Film Festival (2010) and Outfest Fusion (2009).
+Indira Allegra is a recipient of the Windgate Craft Fellowship (2015), Oakland Individual Artist (2015) and Queer Cultural Center grants (2014).
+Her commissions include works for the SFMOMA, de Young Museum, The Wattis Institute, the City of Oakland and the National Queer Arts Festival.
+Her works have screened at festivals such as MIX NYC (2013), Perlen Hannover LGBT Festival (2010), Bologna Lesbian Film Festival (2010) and Outfest Fusion (2009).
 Allegra has completed residencies at The Banff Centre in Canada (2012), Takt in Berlin (2016) and Headlands Center for the Arts (2017) among others.
 She is a KQED ‘Woman to Watch’ and Artist in Residence at Djerassi Residence Arts Program.

 ABOUT THE CURATOR:

 Ariana Faye Allensworth is a San Francisco-raised social worker, curator, and arts administrator.
 She is passionate about creating platforms for artists and communities most affected by injustice or who have historically been excluded from arts institutions as viewers and exhibitors.
 Her activism explores issues related to spatial and racial justice and the healing power of art making.
 Allensworth holds a master’s in Social Work from UC Berkeley and a bachelor’s in Urban Studies and African & African-American Studies from Fordham University.
 She lives and organizes in Brooklyn and manages youth programs at the International Center of Photography.

 Opening Reception: Friday, September 8, 2017, 6:00 p.m. – 9:00 p.m.